hi-manshu/Charty/docs/HorizontalBarChart.md

     modifier = Modifier,
     onBarClick = { // handle Click for individual bar}
     colors = // colors
-    horizontalBarData = // list of HorizontalBarData
+    horizontalBarData = // list of HorizontalBarData,
  )
 ```

 2. When you want a solid shade: